 While this might seem like a silly question, not everyone experiences the same kind of discomfort when it comes to their neck issues.
 Some people may notice a minor ache that gets worse when moving the neck around, while others may also experience severe or shooting pains that may also cause tingling or numbness.
 Your neck pain may also be accompanied by pain in the shoulder, headaches or weakness in the arms or hands.

 When should I seek medical care?

-It isn’t always easy to tell when you should treat your neck pain on your own or when you should turn to our Harlingen and Brownsville pain medicine specialists.
+It isn’t always easy to tell when you should treat your neck pain on your own or when you should turn to our Harlingen pain medicine specialists.
 If your neck pain is the result of a traumatic injury from contact sports or a car accident then the sooner you seek professional care the better.
 Whiplash and other injuries don’t always appear right away, so coming in as quickly as possible after these injuries is important for providing you with the treatments you need.

 If you’ve also been dealing with neck pain that has gotten worse, isn’t relieved by at-home care and rest, or lasts more than a week, then it’s time to give us a call.
 A physical examination, along with x-rays and other diagnostic testing can provide us with the information we need to offer a diagnosis and create your specialized treatment plan.